 Fighting a DWI license suspension in St. Louis County, MO requires legal experience and technical knowledge—our St. Louis County, MO DWI/DUI defense attorneys have both.
 The DOR must prove specific legal elements to suspend your license, and if they fail to do so, you can keep your driving privileges.

 For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
-(This is why the Combs Waterkotte St. Louis County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)
+(This is why our St. Louis County, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

-- Machines must be serviced every 35 days
+- Testing machines be maintained every 35 days by a licensed technician

-- Strict calibration and accuracy standards
+- Calibration and accuracy must meet legal standards

 - Testing machine must function within state’s precise limits regarding temperature and accuracy